What is a Tiny House?

-We recommend stumping that building as this gets the steel off the ground and out of the water to prevent rusting.
-Also, it needs to be off the ground so that the plumber on your end is able o get under the building to connect the water mains and sewerage to the tails for the kitchen and bathroom.
+We recommend stumping the building as this gets the steel off the ground and out of the water to prevent eventual rusting.
+Also, it needs to be off the ground so that the plumber on your end can get under the building to connect the water mains and sewerage to the tails for the kitchen and bathroom plumbing.

 What other professionals will I need to employ to get the building installed?

-Once the building is delivered to your site, the transport company will drop it off near to the site where you want it set up.
+Once the building is delivered to your site, the transport company will drop it off near where you want it set up.
 That is all they can do.
-Once you have had the stumps prepared for the building to be installed, you will need to get a small crane (known as a Franna) to pick the building up off the ground and lower it onto the stumps.
+Once the stumps are prepared for the building to be installed, you will need to get a small crane (known as a Franna) to pick the building up off the ground and lower it onto the stumps.
 Then the builder or stumping professionals will secure the building in place once the building has been put onto the stumps.

-If you choose to go through council for approvals, you will need to get an engineer (we can provide contact details for an engineer who specialises in these kinds of buildings) to do up the framing report and footings plans for the building on your site.
-Also, you will need a building certifier to help you with getting everything else over the line with your council.
-Every council is different and require different things.
+If you go through the council for approvals, you will need a structural engineer to do just the footing plan for the building on your site.
+Also, you will need a building certifier or qualified builder to help you with getting everything else over the line with your council.
+Every council is different and requires different things.